-When you’re rolling out EOS into your business, it is important to communicate why it is important to have regular meetings, and have the big picture and a plan for how the company is going to get there.
+When you’re rolling out EOS, you need to communicate why it is important to have regular meetings, share the big picture and agree how the company is going to execute its plan.

-Some leadership teams think they can tell people once, and everybody has got it.
-However, we remember only 20% of what we’re told.
+Some leadership teams think they can tell people once, and everybody understands it.
+However, studies show we typically remember only 20% of what we’re told.

-People need to hear things more than once, therefore leadership teams have to repeat themselves embedding and reinforcing the big picture, the priorities and the numbers to be achieved.
+People need to hear things more than once, therefore every quarter, leadership teams need to repeat themselves, embedding and reinforcing the big picture, the priorities and the numbers to be achieved.

-The book What the Heck is EOS is aimed specifically at employees, so if they read it, they will understand the model and process, and how it relates to your business.
+The book What the Heck is EOS? is aimed specifically for employees, so they will understand the model, the process, and how it relates to their role at the company.

 - Lack of full implementation